-RLGS 205 H (3-0) Reading Biblical Texts
+RLGS 205 H (6-0) Reading Biblical Texts

-An introductory survey of the geographical, historical and cultural milieu of the Ancient Near East and Mediterranean world provides the backdrop for examining texts that represent the diversity of biblical literature.
+This 3-credit course is an introductory survey of the geographical, historical and cultural milieu of the Ancient Near East and Mediterranean world provides the backdrop for examining texts that represent the diversity of biblical literature.
 The survey of biblical literature includes examples from the Pentateuch, the Prophets, the Deuteronomistic History, the Wisdom Literature, the Gospels, the Pauline letters and the Johannine corpus.
 Treatment of the texts illustrates that sensitivity to the various literary forms is essential to biblical interpretation.
 The course introduces the student to the religion of ancient Israel, the emergence of early Judaism and the genesis of Christianity.